Your Plant-Based Diet Starter Kit: The Only 20 Items You Need to Succeed

 4. Home-made-style Hummus.
 Protein, protein, protein.
 Everyone asks where to get it.
 You know that plant-based protein is abundant in chickpeas and soybeans, tofu and of course hummus.
 In fact there are dozens of sources.
 But for the low-hanging fruit, keep hummus in the fridge and dip anything you like into it.
 Celery, pretzels, your finger.
 Just eat it.

 Dinner Starter Kit:

 1. Veggie Burger.
-Dr. Pragers, Hillary's, Boca, and others all make tasty, filling and healthy veggie burgers that don't try to imitate meat.
-If you want something that will "fool" your tastebuds stick with Impossible or Beyond (personal preference).
+Dr. Praeger's, Hillary's, Boca, and others all make tasty, filling and healthy veggie burgers that don't try to imitate meat.
+If you want something that will "fool" your tastebuds stick with Beyond or Impossible (my personal preference).
 These are more classic veggie burgers from beans, mushrooms, beats, and other recognizable grown ingredients.